Gchism94/HumidityProject/README.md

 ## Overview
 Data and R script used for manuscript: _Temnothorax rugatulus_ ants do not change their nest walls in response to environmental humidity

+## Purpose of the study
+### The regulation of humidity is one purpose of ant nests. _Temnothorax rugatulus_ colonies modify their nests in rock crevices through walls build from environmental substrates.
+This study examines whether _T. rugatulus_ colonies change their built nest walls in response to environmental humidity.

 ## Dependencies
 ##### The script "Humidity_Script.R" is executable so long as all data are loaded into the environment
 ##### Several packages are required, however all are loaded through the package "pacman", so be certain to install this package before running any other code.
-##### See the following documentation for further information on the "packman" package: https://www.rdocumentation.org/packages/pacman/versions/0.5.1
+##### See the following documentation for further information on the "pacman" package: https://www.rdocumentation.org/packages/pacman/versions/0.5.1

 ## Structure of the data
-##### SupplementalHygrometerDatabase.csv
+#### SupplementalHygrometerDatabase.csv
 ###### Raw hygrometer data that is used to calculate the average environmental humidity and temperature for each Trial:Salt combination
 * Colony: Unique experimental colony identifiers
 * TrialNumber: Sequential trial number (1-4) that is NOT unique for each colony - see "Trial"